 Use promo code HELLOFRESH22 at checkout to get 22 free meals, plus free shipping on your first box.

 Each box filled with HelloFresh meal kits comes with 8×10 recipe cards.
 On the front is a picture of the meal, plated and finished.

 On the back are step-by-step instructions.
 I’ve taken to using a cookbook stand to hold the recipe card up on the counter when cooking.
 It’s so easy to see.

 Each recipe card includes the prep time, the cooking time, and the number of calories per portion.
 I have never had a HelloFresh meal that took more than 40 minutes to prepare and cook.

 Like other meal kit services HelloFresh ingredients are pre-portioned so there is no food waste.
 Also, the packaging itself is small and not wasteful.

 The garlic comes pre-peeled, a nice convenience.
 Many veggies do, too.

 Why we like HelloFresh ingredients and recipes

 HelloFresh does a good job of presenting meals with at least three main ingredients.
-It might be a meat, a cooked vegetable of some kind and a salad.
 With a former football player husband, there would be no way I could present a dinner that barely fills the plate.
-In nearly every instance HelloFresh meals did not disappoint.
+In nearly every instance, HelloFresh meals did not disappoint.